marvingregormrzyglod/marvingregormrzyglod/README.md

 Currently working on:
 -
 1. 1. [ ] Evangelist Study Bible
-- A new translation of the bible designed for modern evangelicals who enjoy reading bite-sized scripture.
-- An entirely new category of bibles.
+- An entirely new category of Christian books.
 - Made accessible for free online.
 2. 2. [ ] Salty Friends
 - A video podcast that I do with my best friends to chat about scripture.